-Strawberry Rhubarb Jam with Pectin
+Strawberry Rhubarb Jam With Pectin

-- 11⁄2 pounds red stalks of rhubarb
+11⁄2 pounds red stalks of rhubarb

-- 1/2 quarts ripe strawberries
+11⁄2 quarts ripe strawberries

-- 1/2 teaspoon butter or margarine (optional ingredient to reduce foaming)
+1⁄2 teaspoon butter or margarine (optional ingredient to reduce foaming)

-- 6 cups sugar
+6 cups sugar

-- 6 ounce liquid pectin
+6 ounces liquid pectin

-Yield: About 7 half-pints
+YIELD: About 7 half-pints

-Preparation: Wash and cut rhubarb into 1 inch pieces and blend or grind.
-Wash, stem and crush strawberries, one layer at a time, in a large saucepan.
-Add butter, if desired, and sugar, thoroughly mixing into juice.
+PREPARATION: Wash and cut rhubarb into 1-inch pieces and blend or grind.
+Wash, stem and crush the strawberries, one layer at a time, in a large saucepan.
+Add butter, if desired, and sugar, thoroughly mixing it into the juice.
 Bring to a boil over high heat, stirring constantly.
-Immediately stir in pectin.
-Bring to a full rolling boil and boil hard 1 minute, stirring constantly.
-Remove from heat, and quickly skim off foam, and fill into sterile half-pint jars, leaving 1/2-inch headspace.
-Adjust lids and process the jars as given in Table 3.
+Immediately stir in the pectin.
+Bring to a full, rolling boil and boil hard one minute, stirring constantly.
+Remove from the heat, quickly skim off the foam and fill into sterile half-pint jars, leaving 1⁄4 inch of head space.
+Adjust the lids and process the jars as given in Table 3.